 The standards that govern the Haiku community are similar to the Unwritten Constitutions that govern some countries, where their constitution simply acts as an aggregation of other laws, rather than a standalone constitution.

-The policies of the HaikuProject are listed below in aggregation:
+Our policies are listed below in a summarized manner:

 Trademarks and Copyrights